musana-engineering/musana.engineering.github.io/_posts/2024-09-21-event-driven-data-ingrestion-snowflake.markdown

 - **[Kubectl](https://kubernetes.io/docs/tasks/tools/)** installed on your local machine.
 You'll need this to interact with a Kubernetes cluster when we get to the steps for setting up Argo Events and Argo Workflows.
 - **Kubernetes cluster**.
 Ensure that Argo Events and Argo Workflows are installed and configured on that cluster.
 If you haven’t set them up yet, you can refer to my earlier article on this topic: **[Platform Engineering on Kubernetes](https://musana.engineering/platform-engineering-on-k8s-part1/)**

-## Introducing JavaSips
+## Introducing GloboLatte
-**JavaSips**, is a fictitious company that specializes in selling coffee-derived products like beverages and pastries.
+**GloboLatte**, is a fictitious company that specializes in selling coffee-derived products like beverages and pastries.
 Their goal is to provide the best coffee globally, offering swift service regardless of when and where customers place their orders.

-JavaSips operates business units across several countries in America, South America, and Africa.
+GloboLatte operates business units across several countries in America, South America, and Africa.
 At the end of each day, the operations team at each business unit uploads sales data files to an Azure Blob Storage account

-To improve operational efficiency, JavaSips aims to implement an event-driven architecture for data ingestion into their Snowflake account.
+To improve operational efficiency, GloboLatte aims to implement an event-driven architecture for data ingestion into their Snowflake account.
 This system will allow them to react promptly to the new sales data uploaded by each business unit.

 - ### Ingestion Architecture Overview
 ![eventModel](https://github.com/user-attachments/assets/765f405d-37f5-405c-83bd-796bae4193cf)
   - **Data Upload:** At the end of each day, the sales operations team from each business unit uploads their sales data files to Azure Blob Storage for centralized access and analysis.
   - **Event Generation:** Each time a new data file is uploaded, a BlobCreated event is triggered in Azure Blob Storage.
 This event is then pushed using Azure Event Grid to an Event Hub subscriber.
 Event Grid uses event subscriptions to route event messages to subscribers.
 The image below illustrates the relationship between event publishers, event subscriptions, and event handlers.
-  - **Event Handling:** JavaSips utilizes Azure Event Hubs to capture these BlobCreated events in real time, tracking every file upload efficiently across their global network.
+  - **Event Handling:** GloboLatte utilizes Azure Event Hubs to capture these BlobCreated events in real time, tracking every file upload efficiently across their global network.
   - **Workflow Execution:** The BlobCreated event is routed to Argo Events, triggering an Argo workflow.
 Within this workflow, we first extract the file URL from the incoming event, then load the file into a Snowflake internal stage.
 Finally, we execute a COPY command to transfer the data from the internal stage into the specific Snowflake table for each factory.

 - ### Differences from Snowpipe